 Less clutter helps us focus.

-A 2011 study found that having more objects in our visual field leads to more distractions.
+A 2011 study1 found that having more objects in our visual field leads to more distractions.
 The objects around us compete for our attention, which is a valuable resource among ringing smartphones, hundreds of emails, and other overwhelming facets of our technology-driven lives.
 With less clutter in your environment, you're more likely to zero in on the tasks at hand.

 Too much stuff impairs cognitive control.

-Another study found that the hoarding of excessive objects causes impairment with many important cognitive functions.
+Another study2 found that the hoarding of excessive objects causes impairment with many important cognitive functions.
 The study compared healthy people with those who had tendencies to hoard and found that habitual hoarders had issues with planning, problem-solving, learning and memory, organization, and attention.

 You may uncover root problems.

 The messier the home, the harder it is to spot problems.
-In the case of issues like mold, this could have detrimental effects on your mental health, as studies have shown a connection between moldy environments and depression.
+In the case of issues like mold, this could have detrimental effects on your mental health, as studies3 have shown a connection between moldy environments and depression.
 Other issues in the home that have negative effects on mood could include humidity, dust, and water damage, which can easily fall to the background behind mountains of clutter.

 It could lead to better physical health.